 The vaccination prevents the development of at least 75% of cervical cancers in women, and maybe even more.
 Besides the connection to cervical cancer, HPV infections can cause head and neck cancers, including throat cancer, which the vaccine can help prevent.

 This vaccine protects against certain types of meningitis.
-Your child should get his first shot at age 11 to 12.
-He'll need a booster at age 16.
+Your child should get their first shot at age 11 to 12.
+They'll need a booster at age 16.

-Your teen should also get the vaccine if he's a first-year college student who lives in a dorm and never got the shot before.
+Your teen should also get the vaccine if they're a first-year college student who lives in a dorm and never got the shot before.